PatrickTrentin88/wcet_omt/README.md

 # REQUIREMENTS

 This project has been tested on *linux-gnu* only.
-In case you need support for another OS, contact the project maintainer <https://github.com/PatrickTrentin88/wcet_omt/>.
+In case support for another OS is needed, contact the project maintainer <https://github.com/PatrickTrentin88/wcet_omt/>.